 Before you start building a form in Field Maps, you’ll need at least one editable layer and a map.
 Layers store the features mobile workers create and edit in the field and are the foundation for creating a form.
 When you add an editable layer to a map, you can configure the form in Field Maps.
 When mobile workers use the form to submit data, that information is then updated in the layer.

 In this blog post, I’m creating a form for a tree inventory project in the state of Maine.
-I used ArcGIS Online to create a blank Community Trees layer, enabled it for editing, and added it to a new Community Tree Inventory map.
+I used the New map button in Field Maps Designer to create the map and layer required for this project.

 Open the form builder

-After you’ve created a map that contains an editable layer, you’ll open the map in Field Maps.
-You can browse to Field Maps via the app launcher and click on the map, or you can browse to the map’s item details page and click Open in Field Maps.
+After you’ve created a map in Field Maps Designer, the form builder opens automatically.
+If you didn’t just create the map, you can browse to Field Maps Designer via the app launcher and click on the map, or you can browse to the map’s item details page and click Open in Field Maps Designer.